Why are Taiwanese skeptical of Chinese vaccines? | DW | 27.05.2021

 Only about 1.3% of Taiwan's population has received a first dose of a COVID-19 vaccine.
-The sharp rise in infections on the island has renewed debate on whether it should allow importing Chinese vaccines.
+The sharp rise in infections on the island has renewed debate on whether it should allow importing vaccines from mainland China.

 An opinion poll in Taiwan showed that only 1.3% of the respondents would choose COVID-19 vaccines from China